LOHAS Park

-LOHAS Park (日出康城) is a Hong Kong seaside private residential development of the MTR Corporation.
+LOHAS Park (日出康城) is a Hong Kong seaside private residential development run by the MTR Corporation.
 Overlooking Junk Bay, it is located in Tseung Kwan O Area 86, New Territories.

 Name and concept

-Originally planned under the name "Dream City" when initial planning began in 2002, It was designated as an "environmental protection city" at that time, and the name was later changed to LOHAS (standing for "lifestyle of health and sustainability") following the 2003 SARS epidemic.
+Originally planned under the name "Dream City" in 2002, it was designated as an "environmental protection city".
+The name was later changed to LOHAS (standing for "lifestyle of health and sustainability") following the 2002–2004 SARS outbreak.

 The Chinese name means "sunrise health city".
-The CLP power substation for Phase I retains the original name 'Dream City Power Substation'.
+The CLP power substation references the original name, as it is called the "Dream City Power Substation."

-The MTR designated LOHAS Park an 'environmental protection city' when planning began in 2002.
-After the SARS epidemic in early 2003, the element of 'health' was incorporated.
 Following controversy over "wall effect" buildings in 2007, the developers promised there will be sufficient space to allow wind to circulate the estate.